 Working with those within BAME

-I want to make my service as accessible as possible, so I offer three set prices:
+I want to make my service as accessible as possible, so I offer two set prices:

 Therapeutic expertise * see website for more information

 Art & Play Therapy